Bringing together poets, composers, and performers.

 Photo credit: Christoph Rondeau

-Diversity is at the core of what (Art) Song Lab does.
-Bringing together poets, composers, and performers is just the first step in honoring the uniqueness of everyone involved.
-We welcome participants and applications from underrepresented groups including Indigenous people, people of colour, women, trans and gender variant people, Two-Spirit people, and people with disabilities.
-We are proud to provide a safe space where artists of all backgrounds can come together to celebrate the growth, learning, and expression that comes from making art songs.
+Diversity is at the core of (Art) Song Lab, and our work reflects—and gives voice to—the lived experiences and histories of our participants.
+We welcome participants and applications from underrepresented groups including Indigenous people, people of colour, women, trans and gender variant people, Two-Spirit people, and people with a variety of accessibility requirements.
+We are proud to provide a safe space where artists of all backgrounds and lived experiences can come together to celebrate creativity and conversations that come from making art songs.